When can I begin registering for housing?

 Step-by-Step Instructions are available here.

 Room assignments will be based on date and time of completion of the Housing Application and Agreement.
-This does not impact the hall assignment but may impact the assignment of specialty room type: single, triple, honors floor, healthy living floor, ROTC floor.
+This does not impact the hall assignment but may impact the assignment of room type: single, triple, or double.
 By using the date and time of completion of the Housing Application and Agreement, room assignments will be based on an objective marker.

 Can I change my room after the process?